JustAnotherStrange/rofi-todoist/README.md

 Use the Quick Add option to add a task using the Todoist smart Quick Add feature, where it recognizes the time, name, and date of the task by reading a sentence you write.

-At any time press the escape key to exit, and press the exit option to go up a menu.'
+At any time press the escape key to exit, and press the exit option to go up a menu.